deathworlders/online/content/book/deathworlders/chapter-36-consequences.md

 Powell nodded and scratched his chin.
 “Hmm.
 Any risks to your training or development?”

-“There... shouldn’t be, sir,” Burgess decided.
+“There...shouldn’t be, sir,” Burgess decided.

 “We’ll watch it carefully, of course…” Arés added.